getpawprint/slate/source/includes/_web_requests.md

 ### PUT parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-web_pet_ids | array of ints | Optional.
+web_pet_ids | array of ints? | Optional.
 List of web_pet IDs.
-The previously stored list is completely overwritten by this list. place_id | int | Optional.
-ID from the `place` table. checkout_type | int | Optional.
-ID from the `product` table. reason | string | Optional.
-User's reason for the records request.
+The previously stored list is completely overwritten by this list. place_id | int? | Optional.
+ID from the `place` table. checkout_type | int? | Optional.
+ID from the `product` table. reason | string? | Optional.
+User's reason for the records request. consent | string? | Optional.
+Link to the consent form. signature | string? | Optional.
+Link to the user's electronic signature.

 ## Get existing request